-Cookies are one of my favourite snacks in the world – and it’s surely no secret that I’m a big snacker.
-These Sunflower Seed Cookies are a perfect, healthier alternative to overly processed store-bought cookies and they also hold some delicious wholefoods ingredients, such as sunflower seeds, oats and banana!
+Cookies are one of my favorite snacks in the world - and it's surely no secret that I'm a big snacker.
+These Sunflower Seed Cookies are a perfect, healthier alternative to overly processed store-bought cookies and they also hold some delicious wholefoods ingredients, such as sunflower seeds, oats, and banana!

 What you'll need to make Sunflower Seed Cookies